MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/memory-consumption-between-identical-windows-server-environments.md

 ## Solution: standardize user behavior based on data collection

-Identify similar usage patterns across all traces collected from Vanilla, ClientA, and ClientB installations.
+Identify similar usage patterns across all traces collected from the vanilla installation, client A, and client B.

+Ensure workloads are comparable by reviewing performance counters under similar conditions:

 |Counter|Vanilla installation|client A|client B|
 |---|---|---|---|